themadan/amitness.github.io/content/pages/about.md

 ### What I do

 I'm currently working as a software engineer.

+I love working with systems that have many moving parts so naturally I gravitated towards full-stack software development.

 ### About this blog